Last update: May 15, 2022.

 The area is also the ancestral homeland of the Anishinaabe, indigenous peoples who speak one of the Algonkian languages.
 They are still more commonly referred to by names like Cree and Ojibwe.
 (Click here for a map showing the locations of the area’s various First Nations communities, the total population of which is currently about three hundred.)
 An exception to the hunting ban within the Game Preserve is made for these Treaty members of the Indigenous communities in the Chapleau area, some of whose ancestors were removed from the Game Preserve on its establishment in 1925.

-Other than fishing and wildlife viewing, another major attraction is a series of pictograph sites on both Little Missinaibi Lake and on Missinaibi Lake itself.
+Besides fishing and wildlife viewing, another major attraction is a series of pictograph sites on both Little Missinaibi Lake and Missinaibi Lake.
 These ochre rock paintings are hundreds of years old and are expressions of traditional Anishinaabe culture.
 They are the work of shamans or vision questers at sites associated with the manitous who could grant favours or medicines to those who came to ask.
-Many of these pictographs are badly faded and all but indecipherable; enough still remains to make the visit worthwhile.
+Many of these pictographs are badly faded and all but indecipherable; still enough remains to make the visit worthwhile.
 Paddling by these sites is an easy way to elevate an already-excellent wilderness canoe trip to an even higher level.